ThomasDelteil/ObjectDetectionWebcam_MXNet/README.md

 pythonw detection.py
 ```

-Note, you need to install python as a framework, see this [page](https://matplotlib.org/faq/osx_framework.html)
+Note, on MacOS, you need to install python as a framework, see this [page](https://matplotlib.org/faq/osx_framework.html)

 for conda environments, simply run:
 ```bash